KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 ### Introduce Yourself!

 Create your own personal website that the class can visit to get to know you!
+It is okay to put in fake data if you want privacy :slight_smile:

 Requirements: